From the author: H.P. Lovecraft meets Edward Lear.

 With a ring upon each of his toes.

-“If you are to live, to us you must give
+“If you wish to live, to us you must give

 Your rings.” – The man quaked with fear.